The twenty year eight month career of D7561/25211 was spent entirely allocated to London Midland Region depots.

 On November 1st 25211 provided assistance to the 07.40 Norwich - Birmingham New Street from Nuneaton to Birmingham New Street after 31419 had failed.

 More failures in December, again in the Manchester area brought more unexpected passenger haulage for 25211.
 When the 22.34 York - Shrewsbury with 45103 expired at Standedge Tunnel, it was 25211 that took the train on to Crewe.
-Then shortly after Christmas on December 28th 46026 expired at Manchester Victoria with the 08.05 Liverpool - Newcastle, 25211 took the train on to Leeds.
+On December 24th 25211 was noted at Manchester Victoria with coaching stock.
+Shortly after Christmas on December 28th 46026 expired at Manchester Victoria with the 08.05 Liverpool - Newcastle, 25211 took the train on to Leeds.

 The failure of a Class 31 at Nuneaton on June 29th whilst hauling the 12.10 Cambridge - Birmingham New Street saw 25211 on hand to take the train forward to New Street.